-The Issuer Group is subject to review by taxing authorities and, as a consequence, a potential discrepancy with the tax authorities may have an adverse effect on the Issuer Group
+The Issuer Group is subject to review by taxing authorities and an incorrect interpretation by the Issuer Group of tax laws and regulations may have a material adverse effect on the Issuer Group

-The preparation of the Issuer Group's tax returns requires sometimes interpretations of complex tax laws and regulations and is subject to review by taxing authorities.
+The preparation of the Issuer Group's tax returns requires the use of estimates and interpretations of complex tax laws and regulations and is subject to review by taxing authorities.
 The Issuer Group is subject to the income tax laws of the Kingdom of Norway and of the other jurisdictions in which it operates.
-These tax laws are complex and subject sometimes to different interpretations by the taxpayer and relevant governmental taxing authorities, which are quite often subject to prolonged evaluation periods until a final resolution is reached.
+These tax laws are complex and subject to different interpretations by the taxpayer and relevant governmental taxing authorities, which are sometimes subject to prolonged evaluation periods until a final resolution is reached.
 In establishing a provision for income tax expense and filing returns, the Issuer Group must make judgments and interpretations about the application of these inherently complex tax laws.
-If the judgment, estimates and assumptions the Issuer Group use in preparing its tax returns are subsequently found to be incorrect, there could be an adverse effect on its results of operations.
+If the judgment, estimates and assumptions the Issuer Group use in preparing its tax returns are subsequently found to be incorrect, there could be a material adverse effect on its results of operations.
+In some jurisdictions, the interpretations of the taxing authorities are unpredictable and frequently involve litigation, which introduces further uncertainty and risk as to tax expense.